lukethacoder/wp-webhook-netlify-deploy/README.md

 A deploy button and the status badge of the last build is added to the admin bar.
 By default this will only be displayed to users that can `manage_options`.

-You may allow other user roles with these two filters:
+You may allow other user roles with these three filters:

 ```
 add_filter('netlify_status_capability', function() {